Security Model

 • Your vault encryption key (or its full form in key-split mode)

-• Any vault contents (passwords, documents, messages)
+• Any vault contents — passwords, documents, messages

-• Your media files
+• Your media files — video, audio, images

 Beneficiary Key Shares

-When you add a beneficiary, DeadSwitch generates a unique 128-bit secret (printed on their emergency card as 32 hex characters).
-This secret is used to encrypt the key material the beneficiary needs to unlock their portion of the vault.
+When you add a beneficiary, DeadSwitch generates a unique 128-bit secret printed on their emergency card as 32 hex characters.
+Here’s the chain:

 Audit and Transparency

-The vault encryption and core security components are open source.
-We believe that for a product handling your most sensitive data, you should be able to verify every cryptographic operation yourself.
-Security through obscurity is not security at all.
+The vault encryption engine, cryptographic primitives, and core security components are open source.
+We believe that for a product handling your most sensitive data, “trust us” isn’t acceptable.
+You should be able to verify every cryptographic operation yourself.